 This course is designed to introduce to the student to legal liability issues involved in supervision and management within a Law enforcement agency, including the various levels of liability from officer misconduct to agency negligence.
 The student will become familiar with the importance of agency policies and the concept and definitions of Torts, Negligence, 42-U.S.C. sec.
 1983, and 18 U.S.C. sec.
 242 violations.
-Prerequisites: Exit or exemption from Learning Support Reading; passing a multilevel criminal background check.
+Prerequisites: Exit or exemption from LS English at the Co-requisite level and passing a multi-level criminal background check.